cdapio/cdap/cdap-docs/included-applications/source/index.rst

 provides CDAP users a seamless and easy way to configure and operate ingestion pipelines from different types of sources and data.

-*Hydrator* provides an easy method of configuring *pipelines* using a visual editor.
+*Cask Hydrator*, part of the :ref:`CDAP-UI <cdap-ui>`, provides an easy method of configuring *pipelines* using a visual editor.
 You drag and drop sources, transformations, and sinks, configuring an ETL pipeline within minutes.
 It provides an operational view of the resulting ETL pipeline that allows for monitoring of metrics, logs, and other run-time information.

 .. figure:: /_images/hydrator-pipelines.png
    :figwidth: 100%